Enhanced Multilateral Memorandum of Understanding Concerning Consultation and Cooperation and the Exchange of

 - Responses should identify and explain the applicant's legal authority to meet the specific provisions cited in the questionnaire.

 - Attach the relevant legislation which you have mentioned in your EMMoU Questionnaire (soft copies only).
 Alternately, you may wish to include hyperlinks to the relevant legislation.

 - The responses to the EMMoU questionnaire and key accompanying material should be provided in English.
 (Relevant legislation cited in the responses and any MoUs with third parties)

 Who has signed

-The list of signatories of the EMMoU is available on the IOSCO website here (to be uploaded in future).
+The list of signatories of the EMMoU is available on the IOSCO website here.